A.M. Potter Interview: Literary Noir and Modern Publishing

 Review by James White, Author of Cisco and Giants:

 A.M.
 Potter’s new crime suspense novel, Silver Moon Rising, the second episode in the Detective Lieutenant Bourque series, features the picturesque towns of Cape Cod.
-But it’s not all picturesque for Bourque, and her partner, Detective Eller.
-Potter does a masterful job drawing the reader into his fast-paced story with interesting technical details about police work, coupled with engaging interludes describing the region’s climate and colorful inhabitants.
+But it’s not all picturesque for Bourque.
+Potter does a masterful job drawing the reader into his fast-paced story with engaging interludes describing the region’s climate and colorful inhabitants.

-Bourque and Eller soon get bogged down with leads and hunches that go nowhere.
+Bourque and her team soon get bogged down with leads and hunches that go nowhere.
 It seems every Person-Of-Interest (POI) has an air-tight alibi.
-Forensics helps identify the murder weapon, but that’s all Bourque and Eller have to go on.
+Forensics helps identify the murder weapon, but that’s all Bourque has to go on.
 The perp remains on the loose.

 Kudos for Silver Moon Rising from the American Library Association (ALA):